Resources for nurses

-- Specific resources for nurses in primary care
+- Resources for primary care nurses

 Over 40 per cent of women diagnosed with ovarian cancer visit their GP three times or more before being referred for diagnostic tests.
 And almost half of women are initially referred for tests for something other than ovarian cancer.

 Patients are increasingly finding that general practice nurses are the most accessible health professional in the practice, often being offered an appointment with a nurse in the first instance rather than a GP.
 We believe it's essential that primary care nurses have access to high-quality information about ovarian cancer.

-We have taken a three-pronged approach to significantly improve GP nurses' knowledge of ovarian cancer, guide them on how to help women who may be showing symptoms and explore opportunities to proactively talk to women about ovarian cancer symptoms.
+We've taken a three-pronged approach to significantly improve GP nurses' knowledge of ovarian cancer; guide them on how to help women who may be showing symptoms; and explore opportunities to proactively talk to women about ovarian cancer symptoms.

-- Our general practice nurse leaflet helps nurses update their knowledge of ovarian cancer symptoms and risk factors, and gives simple suggestions for discussing ovarian cancer with patients.
+- Our general practice nurse leaflet [PDF] helps nurses update their knowledge of ovarian cancer symptoms and risk factors, and gives simple suggestions for discussing ovarian cancer with patients.

-- We published an article in the journal 'Practice Nursing' that takes an in depth look at ovarian cancer, the challenges of diagnosis in primary care and also the opportunities for earlier diagnosis.
+- We published an article in the journal 'Practice Nursing' that takes an in-depth look at ovarian cancer, the challenges of diagnosis in primary care and also the opportunities for earlier diagnosis.
 (A subscription is required to read the full article.)

 - Our Royal College of Nursing-accredited e-learning module on ovarian cancer takes general practice nurses through a series of clinical scenarios, helping them to explore how patients might present with ovarian cancer symptoms in general practice.

-Events and training
+Events and training for nurses

 See all our information on events and training opportunities relevant to ovarian cancer.